kevinzhane/Image-Processing/opencv_practice/Readme.md

 4. F1-Score: The F1-score is the harmonic mean of precision and recall taking both metrics F1 = 2*(precision*recall)/(precision+recall)....it can punishes extreme values

+## CNN (Convolutional Neural Networks)

+Overview: Input Image---->filter(different feature)---->

+Tensors: N-Dimensional arrays like [ [[1,2],[3,4]],[[5,6],[7,8]]  ]
+Tensors in CNN: (I,H,W,C)	I:Images, H:Height of image in pixels, W:Weight of image in pixel, C:Color channels(1:grayscale,3:RGB)

+Different between CNN & DNN: CNN is only connect the nearby units,so it can save time and more fast.
+Because the images are more large than before.
+So CNN can reduce the parameter than DNN.
+Major advantage in CNN is more convenient to perform image detection.
+Because the pixel nearby each other is more correlated.

+### Convolution layer
+Use convolution filter to produce feature map (1 filters check 1 feature).
+This step can reduce the original image size.

+Ex. input(32,32)---> convolution filter(5*5) -----> feature map(28*28)

+### pooling layer

+Subsample:
+Pooling layers will subsample(取樣) the input imag, it can reduce the 'memory use' and 'computer load'. (also reduce the number of parameters)

+subsample will make a kernel(ex.
+2*2),and use this kernel to find max value is this kernel area.
+It's mean only the max value can arrive to next layer.
+Notes: kernel 2 by 2 and strides of 2 will remove 75% of the input data.

+input(32,32)---> convolution filter(5*5) -----> feature map(28*28) ---> pooling(2*2) ---> feature map(14*14)

+Dropout:
+Dropout can be thought of as a form of regularization to help prevent overfitting.
+During training,units are ramdomly dropped,along with their connection.